yosymfony-blog/blog.yosymfony.com/src/content/posts/2016-08-17-log-files-for-human-beings.md

 At development time it's important to understand what is occurring inside your code to take appropriate actions.
 At that moment, debugger and logger tools have an importan role to play.
-Log files are a huge stream of text thought for computers instead of human that, sometimes, it tough to work with those.
+Log files are a huge stream of text thought for computers instead of human beings that, sometimes, it tough to work with those.

 Ok, we get to the point.
 [EasyLogHandler](https://github.com/EasyCorp/easy-log-handler) is a human-friendly [Monolog](https://github.com/Seldaek/monolog) handler